The Hatch Student Living Story

 1983

-A charitable trust (Waikato Polytechnic Student Residence Trust Board) was established to run the student accommodation.
+A charitable trust (Waikato Polytechnic Student Residence Trust Board) is established to run the student accommodation.

 The Hatch Student Living Story - Our Whakapapa.